 In the U.S., women of Eastern European Ashkenazi Jewish backgrounds have been found to have disproportionately high occurrence of BRCA mutations.
 While BRCA1 mutations appear to mainly affect the risk of breast cancer in women, BCR2 gene mutations increase the breast cancer risk in both women and men.
 Other genes that are implicated in hereditary breast cancers, though rare, include ATM, p53, CHEK2, PTEN, and CDH1.

 Women of European background are most likely to be diagnosed with breast cancer.
 However, African American women are more likely to die from the disease.
 Breast cancer is also the No. 1 cause of cancer death in Hispanic women.

 Some physical characteristics have shown to increase a woman’s risk for breast cancer.
 These include:

-- High levels of estrogen (due to cirrhosis of the liver, for example) or estrogen-related drugs (such as for prostate cancer)
+- high levels of estrogen (due to cirrhosis of the liver, for example) or estrogen-related drugs (such as some of those used for prostate cancer)

 - exposure to radiation

 - inherited gene mutations (i.e. BCR2 as noted above)

 - family history of breast cancer